apexfarm/ApexTestKit/README.md

     .save(true);
 ```

+`withChildren()` and `withParents()` without a third size parameter indicate they will back reference the sObjects created previously in the statement.
+If the third size param is supplied, new sObjects will be created.

 ### Performance

-To genereate the above 2200 records and saving them into Salesforce, it will take less than 3000 CPU time.
+To generate the above 2200 records and saving them into Salesforce, it will take less than 3000 CPU time.
 That's already 1/3 of the Maximum CPU time.
 However, if we use `.save(false)` without saving them, and just create them in the memory, it will take less than 700 CPU time, 4x faster.

 ### Demos